Incoming and Outgoing Partners in Partnership Act

-4. Death of a partner– A firm is dissolved but if other partners so agree, the firm may not be dissolved and the business of the firm may be continued with the remaining partners.
+4. Death of a partner– A firm is dissolved, but if other partners so agree, the firm may not be dissolved, and the business of the firm may be continued with the remaining partners.

-If the partner is adjudicated insolvent and the other partners agreed to continue the business, the property of the insolvent partner is not liable for an act of the firm after the date of adjudication.
+If the partner is adjudicated insolvent and the other partners agree to continue the business, the property of the insolvent partner is not liable for an act of the firm after the date of adjudication.

-* No public notice is required of his being adjudicated insolvent.
+Note: No public notice is required of his being adjudicated insolvent.
 His position is different from the retired or expelled partner, whose liability for the acts of the firm continues unless a public notice of retirement or expulsion is given.